chochain/eForth1/README.md

 ### Different from Dr. Ting's
   * Instead of direct GPIO port manipulation with byte read/write, eForth1 calls Arduino library functions i.g.
 PINMODE = pinMode, IN = digitalRead, OUT = digitalWrite, ... for familiarity to the IDE platform.
   * eForth1 supports multi-tasking through interrupts.
-It provides a fixed frequency of 0.1Hz using Timer2.
-You assign mulply of 0.1 second as ISR repetition trigger period.
-For example 50 means every 5 seconds.
+It provides a fixed frequency at 0.01Hz using Timer2.
+You assign mulply of 10ms as ISR repetition trigger period.
+For example 500 means every 5 seconds.
 Timer1 is left free for Servo or other libraries.
   * On this 16-bit system, CLOCK will return a double number (i.e. 32-bit) which takes 2 cells off stack.
-To calculate time difference, double arithmetic is needed, i.e. using DNEGATE, D+, or D-.
+To calculate time difference, double arithmetic is needed, i.e. using DNEGATE, D+, or D- and the conversion words D>S, S>D.
   * DELAY takes a 16-bit value.
 So, max delay time is 32767ms.
 Longer delay will have to use loops.
 Also, DELAY does not interfer with interrupts (see demos below).

-### Demos
+### Demos, and verify yourself at [this Wokwi project](https://wokwi.com/projects/356793878308297729)
-  * LED blinker (assume you have a blue LED on pin 6)
+  * LED blinker (assume you have a blue LED on pin 6, and set for OUTPUT)
     <pre>
-    > : toggle 6 in 1 xor 6 out ;⏎           \ create a word to toggle the blue LED
+    > : blue 6 in 1 xor 6 out ;⏎             \ create a word to toggle the blue LED
-    > : blink for toggle 500 delay next ;⏎   \ create a word to blink (i.e. 500ms delay)
+    > : blink for blue 500 delay next ;⏎     \ create a word to blink (i.e. 500ms delay)
     > 9 blink⏎                               \ run 10 cycles (i.e. 9,8,7,...,2,1,0 to on/off 5 times)
     </pre>

-  * Timer Interrupt (a red LED on pin 5)
+  * Timer Interrupt Service Routine (a red LED on pin 5, and set for OUTPUT)
     <pre>
-    > : red_isr 5 in 1 xor 5 out ;⏎          \ create an interrupt service routine (just a regular word)
+    > : red 5 in 1 xor 5 out ;⏎              \ create an interrupt service routine (just a regular word)
-    > ' red_isr 2 tmisr⏎                     \ make the ISR ticked every 0.2 seconds (2 x 0.1 seconds)
+    > ' red 20 tmisr⏎                        \ make the ISR ticked every 0.2 seconds (20 x 10 microseconds)
     > 1 timer⏎                               \ enable timer, now you should see red LED blinking continuously
     > 19 blink⏎                              \ let's have them both blink (blue LED 10 times)
     </pre>